 const express = require('express'); const app = express(); app.get('/', (req, res) => res.send('Hello World!')); // Add our api route app.listen(8180); // Start server and listen on port 8180

 Performance can also be supplemented if the server can be written in a scalable way so that multiple servers can be run at the same time, and put behind a load balancer.

-Using AWS ALB
+Using AWS ALB Link to heading

 AWS provides a variety of load balancers to use for various applications.
 Their Application Load Balancer is nice to use for web servers since it handles Layer 7 HTTP support.
 It also can handle TLS termination, so your load balancer can expose HTTPS to the public while your backend doesn’t necessarily need a TLS certificate.